Jumarlo85/Snake-Game-Project/README.md

 pretty coiped exort functiond from snake, but ther changing the elements to food and chagaing the fromn segment x: and y: to food x: and y:.
 When running the game the snake would run undee the food, I had to create a const Expanion_rate = 1 so that the snake would grow one size.
 Also create a expand snake function with a newSegament in Snake.js

 # grid.js
+this will control the ndake from running off the screen with out losing or biting